itamarst/eliot/README.rst

 Eliot is a Python logging system that outputs causal chains of actions happening within and across process boundaries: a logical trace of the system's operation.

-Eliot is released by `ClusterHQ`_ under the Apache 2.0 License.
+Eliot was created by ClusterHQ and is maintained by Itamar Turner-Trauring and others, under the Apache 2.0 License.
 Download from `PyPI`_, read the `documentation`_, file bugs at `Github`_.
 Need help?
 Join the ``#eliot`` IRC channel on ``irc.freenode.net``.